LSBigum/SCS/README.md

 ## Heartbleed bug

 The vulnerability that went undiscovered for approximately two years, was that a computer receiving a heartbeat request would not check whether the information regarding size of the payload was actually accurate - it would blindly trust the information in the request.
 In the end, this was a rather simple programming mistake that allowed an attacker to send a very short message, for instance only a single byte of payload, while the message header could be manifactured to inform that the payload actually had a size of 64KB.
 When the response was being processed, the responder would simply look at its memory address for the request message payload, and would send back a message with a payload of the size specified in the initial heartbeat request, thus passing along whatever was stored in the memory afterwards as well.
 In the case of a heartbeat request with an initial payload of a single byte, but with a manifactured size indicating the payload is 64KB long, the response will then contain that same initial payload of one byte, as well as whatever happens to be stored in the responders memory next to the initial payload.
 This is known as a buffer over-read.
 The information being sent in the response could contain usernames, passwords, specific requests, credit card numbers, or even the keys that SSL was using to encrypt/decrypt data to and from its clients, thus allowing the attacker to spoof the identity of the website and thereby having easy access to any further data being transmitted.
 The reason that the information can be sent back in the first place comes down to the fact, that data generally stays in the memory buffer until it is specifically overwritten.
 Where the data is being written is rather impossible for an attacker to predict, and specific information can therefore not be targetted as such, however, the heartbeat request can be made as many times as is desired and can therefore quickly lead to plenty of exposed sensitive data.

+Even though the extraction of data is rather simple, the outcome is also random as mentioned previously.
+However, the process could in theory be automated rather easily by having a program look for patterns in the answer to the request.

+## Heartbleed code

+The implementation flaw that is the cause of Heartbleed can be seen in one line of code[4]:

+`memcpy(bp, pl, payload);`

+This takes a pointer to the source of the payload (`pl`) and copies the amount of bytes specified by `payload`, and stores that at `bp`.
+The destination memory gets allocated in a place where the data is allowed to be overwritten.

 ### Leaked information
 The contents of the leaked information can be separated into four categories[1]:

-- Primary key material
+- *Primary key material*
 These are the keys used to encrypt the data being transmitted.
 Obtaining these will allow the attacker to spoof the identity of the website itself, making it easy to intercept future communication.
 Any previously intercepted communication encrypted with the same keys can also be decrypted.
 In order to rectify this, the owner of the service is required to retract the compromised keys and release new keys.
-- Secondary key material
+- *Secondary key material*
 This refers to user names and passwords to the site itself.
 The users will need to change their login information to secure themselves in the future.
-- Protected content
+- *Protected content*
 This category encompasses personal and financial information, messages, documents - anything sensitive that would require encryption.
-- Collateral
+- *Collateral*
 This covers memory addresses and other protective measures that can only be used temporarily, and thus they will become obsolete with new updates to the OpenSSL.